 What are affiliate links?
 It’s basically you placing someone else’s product on your page, and if a person buys it, you get a percentage of the cost.
 Say you place a product on Amazon on your page.
 Somebody buys it and there you made a few cents to maybe a dollar or two.
 No matter your traffic, you CAN make some cash off your affiliate links.

 Affiliate links are the main way I make money through my site now and I plan to stick with them!

 One thing I learned though, especially with Amazon links, is you want to promote like crazy that product.
 I used to just put them all in one place and that was it.
 Naturally, I got no bites.
 After I did a review post though, on one of the items, I actually had people buy that item.
 I was so happy, I seriously cried.
-If you’re curious, that product was the Happiness Projectand the article was How to Be Happy Again: Self-Care for Introverted Nerds.
+Now I use the Simple Amazon Link and a WooCommerce store so that I can promote all my favorites on one page without worrying about them.